sanjaiyan-dev/uk-nmsw-ui/docs/form_creator.md

   validation: [
     {
       type: VALIDATE_REQUIRED,
-      message: 'Select is your company a shipping agent', },
+      message: 'Select yes if your company is a shipping agent', },
   ],
 },